 We, the Akademische Philharmonie Heidelberg, are a large symphonic orchestra consisting mainly of students from the Heidelberg/Mannheim region.
 In 2006, the orchestra emerged from the Collegium musicum of Heidelberg University.
 At that time, we played under our previous conductor, Peter Shannon.
 After a brief period of transition, we were then conducted until 2009 by Wolfgang Seeliger, who firmly established the Akademische Philharmonie within the musical life of Heidelberg.
-Since October 2009, Jesko Sirvend has been our conductor.
-With him we have managed, among others, to sell out nearly all of our concerts, start a series of concerts in Dillenburg, produce a CD recording of Mahler's 5th symphony, and go on two concert tours to China.
+From October 2009 until August 2019, Jesko Sirvend has been our conductor.
+With him we have managed, amongst others, to sell out nearly all of our concerts, to start a series of concerts in Dillenburg, to produce a CD recording of Mahler's 5th symphony, and to go on two concert tours to China.

 Today, we consist of about 110 fellow musicians and are one of the largest amateur orchestras in our region.
-We all share the joy in weekly rehearsals in a relaxed atmosphere but on a high level, and in performing the pieces we have worked on twice a year in the Heidelberg Concert Hall.
+We all share the joy in weekly rehearsals in a relaxed atmosphere but on a high level, and in performing the pieces we have worked on multiple times a year in Heidelberg's Halls.
 At our concerts, we perform both well-known and less frequently played pieces in unusual and exciting combinations.
 We hope that in this way, we can pass on our enthusiam about classical music to our audience.

 We are particularly pleased that we have been able time and again to play alongside renowned soloists.
 In the course of the last years, we have played with, amongst others, Soyoung Yoon, award winner of the Queen Elisabeth Competition 2009 and leader of the Basel Symphony Orchestra, Hye-Sung Na, ensemble member of the Theater & Orchester Heidelberg, and Silvia Careddu, solo flute of the Wiener Philharmoniker and the Wiener Staatsoper.